 But this whole idea of validation by asking people doesn’t work if you’re starting out and have no people to ask.

-The difference between them taking a second to tell you ‘ya sure‘ and them pulling out their wallet and make that commitment to learn a new skill or take the time to go through your course are two completely different things.
-So a survey that has no financial responsibility tied to it isn't the best way to validate.
+The difference between them taking a second to tell you ‘ya sure‘ and them pulling out their wallet and making that commitment to learn a new skill or take the time to go through your course are two completely different things.
+So a survey that has no financial responsibility tied to it isn’t the best way to validate.